National and University Library "St. Kliment of Ohrid"

-The National and University Library "St. Kliment Ohridski" in Skopje was one of the first institutions established by the decision of the Anti-Fascist Assembly of the National Liberation of Macedonia (ASNOM) on 23 November 1944.
+The National and University Library "St. Kliment Ohridski" in Skopje is the national library of North Macedonia.
+It was one of the first institutions established by the decision of the Anti-Fascist Assembly of the National Liberation of Macedonia (ASNOM) on 23 November 1944.

 The rich library tradition on the soil of the Republic of North Macedonia, whose roots stretch back to the deeds of pan-Slavonic educators St. Cyril (826–869) and St. Methodius (820–885) is the same foundations on which the library began to build and develop its activity.
 Its patron, Saint Clement of Ohrid (840–916) established the first monastic library in Ohrid, in the Monastery of St. Panteleimon, and he is considered to be the founder of the librarianship in these parts.
 Numerous medieval monastic libraries in Macedonia, part of whose collections are in the library today, continued the library tradition on the territory of Macedonia.

 The initial collection of the National and University Library "St. Kliment Ohridski" amounts 150,000 library units, mostly university textbooks and scientific publications in the field of humanities and social sciences: literature, ethnology, geography, history, etc., and also, significant titles from the reference literature (encyclopedias, dictionaries, bibliographies) and approximately 300 titles periodicals.
 In 1945, with the Decision of ASNOM, the NUL began to receive a copy of all items published in Macedonia and also in the former Yugoslavia.
 In this way it became the deposit library of the former People's Republic of Macedonia and one of the eight Yugoslav depository libraries.
 Since 1991, after the independence of the Republic of North Macedonia, the library has become a depository for the publishing production of North Macedonia.

 The flood in 1962 and 1963 Skopje earthquake, violently and cruelly interrupted the library's development.
 The library building was almost completely destroyed, and the collection, which at that time numbered about 500,000 units, was badly damaged.
 In early 1964, the collection was moved and housed in a custom-built prefabricated building where the library functioned until it moved into the new and modern building in 1972.